JustinLove/ai_personalities/README.md

 ### Economic Variants

 - Bot Rush
-- Advanced Rush - Crossed with the bot rush eco to make the adv factory look more oafordable.
-Also goes obital (sometimes at the same time), and then spends most of it's resources trying to build SXX.
+- Advanced Rush - Crossed with the bot rush eco to make the adv factory look more affordable.
+Also goes orbital (sometimes at the same time), and then spends most of it's resources trying to build SXX.
 Could probably do with more tuning.
 - Turtle - Not a very good turtle, but it's really shy about attacking.
 - Brad Rush - Build lots of factories and run them *hard*, bro.
 - Wandering Hazard - Never build anything, except maybe some mex.